Keplyx/chickenwars/README.md

 If the server operator enables it with a cvar, players can choose their own skin and hat with commands, the amount of non player chickens to spawn (and more, see convar section), and the use of a custom buy menu (with custom prices).

-This plugin is best played in small maps like demolition or arms race, in classic casual or competitive, as they are rather small.
+This plugin is **best played in small maps like demolition or arms race**, in classic casual or competitive, as they are rather small.
 You can also make your own map!

 ### [:globe_with_meridians: See the wiki for more info](https://github.com/Keplyx/chickenwars/wiki)